KoenZomers/KeePassOneDriveSync/Faq.md

 ### Can you make a version that works with an older .NET Framework version than 4.5.2? ###

 No I will not.
 Lots of functionality inside the plugin depends on the async development patterns introduced in the .NET 4.5 framework.
 I will not take the extreme efforts to use alternative approaches for this.
 Just install .NET 4.5 or later.
 If you can't because you're still on Windows XP: dude, upgrade your operating system!

-### Why do I manually have to download the KeePass database first from OneDrive? ###

-You don't have to anymore.
-With version 1.6.0.0 I've introduced the option under File -> Open -> Open from OneDrive to directly open the KeePass from OneDrive and set it up for synchronization locally with just a few steps.

 ### What happens to my KeePass database if multiple changes on multiple devices have been made? ###